datacamp/shinybones/README.md

 ## Installation

-You can install `satin` from github:
+You can install `shinybones` from github:

 ```r
 remotes::install_github('ramnathv/shinybones')